 4.6.
-ACGME Competencies - Medical Knowledge

-Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
-(Core)
+ACGME Competencies - Medical Knowledge Fellows must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care. ^(Core)

 - 4.6.a.
-Fellows must demonstrate competence in their knowledge of the indications, risks, and limitations of the commonly-performed procedures in foot and ankle orthopaedic surgery.
-(Core) - 4.6.b.
-Fellows must demonstrate competence in their knowledge of the basic sciences related to foot and ankle orthopaedic surgery.
-(Core) - 4.6.c.
-Fellows must demonstrate competence in their knowledge of the natural history of disease and disorders of the foot and ankle, including an understanding of the deformed, injured, or diseased pediatric foot.
+Fellows must demonstrate competence in their knowledge of osteonecrosis, including Kienböck's disease. ^(Core) - 4.6.b.
+Fellows must demonstrate competence in their knowledge of tumors (benign and malignant). ^(Core) - 4.6.c.
+Fellows must demonstrate competence in their knowledge of thermal injuries.
 (Core) - 4.6.d.
-Fellows must demonstrate competence in their knowledge of the dysvascular and neurologically impaired foot, including the neuropathic foot, and the indications for various amputation procedures of the foot and ankle.
-(Core) - 4.6.e.
-Fellows must demonstrate competence in their knowledge of prosthetics and orthotics pertaining to disorders of the foot, gait, and amputation.
-(Core) - 4.6.f.
-Fellows must demonstrate competence in their knowledge of major foot and ankle disorders and conditions, including: (Core) - 4.6.f.1.
-Achilles disorders; (Core) - 4.6.f.2. ankle arthritis; (Core) - 4.6.f.3. calcaneus fractures: (Core) - 4.6.f.4. diabetic foot; (Core) - 4.6.f.5. hallux valgus; (Core) - 4.6.f.6. ankle arthroscopy; (Core) - 4.6.f.7. osteochondral defects of the talus; (Core) - 4.6.f.8. pes cavus; and.
-(Core) - 4.6.f.9. pes planovalgus.
-(Core) - 4.6.g.
-Fellows must demonstrate the application of research methods, including the ability to critically analyze research reports and to design and implement clinical or basic research in the field of foot and ankle orthopaedic surgery.
-(Core) - 4.7.
-ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
-(Core) - 4.8.
-ACGME Competencies Interpersonal and Communication Skills

-Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
-(Core)

-4.9.
-ACGME Competencies - Systems-Based Practice

-Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)
+Fellows must demonstrate competence in their knowledge of rehabilitation and therapy. ^(Core) - 4.6.e.
+Fellows must demonstrate competence in their knowledge of major disorders and conditions, including: ^(Core) - 4.6.e.1. acquired conditions (tumor, Dupuytren's, tenosynovitis, vascular, contractures); (Core) - 4.6.e.2. arthritis; ^(Core) - 4.6.e.3. congenital; ^(Core) - 4.6.e.4. nerve; ^(Core) - 4.6.e.5. bone and joint trauma; (Core) - 4.6.e.6. soft tissue trauma and infections; and, ^(Core) - 4.6.e.7. tendon. ^(Core)

+- 4.6.f.
+Fellows must demonstrate competence in their knowledge of the application of research methods, including the ability to critically analyze research reports and to design and implement clinical or basic research in the field of hand surgery. ^(Core) - 4.7.
+ACGME Competencies Practice-Based Learning and Improvement Fellows must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core) - 4.8.
+ACGME Competencies Interpersonal and Communication Skills Fellows must demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals. ^(Core) - 4.9.
+ACGME Competencies Systems-Based Practice Fellows must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the structural and social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core)